-4. Join the poles and lines at the corners as shown, always inspecting loops for excessive (>10%) wear:
+4. Join the poles and lines at the corners as shown, always inspecting loops for damage or excessive wear:

-5. Put the stand's feet near their final place, spreading the baseline by your body length or a little more, laying the apexes together in a V shape.
+Put the stand's feet near their final place, spreading the baseline by about 6' (1.83M), laying the apexes together in a V shape.
 If on a slope, assure that the feet are level.